rnietoe/Training/docs/AWS/03-Network.md

 ![](img/vpc-nat-gateway.PNG)

-1. Launch EC2 instance choosing `Amazon Linux 2 AMI 2.0.20201126.0 x86_64 HVM gp2` from `Community AMIs`
-2. Select rnietoeVPC and public subnet
-3. Select WebDMZ as SG and the same key pair
-4. Select EC2 instance and clic on actions : networking : `change source/destination check`
-and disable all the traffic it sends and receives, as NAT gateway requirement
-    ```shell
-    aws ec2 modify-instance-attribute --instance-id=i-0cdece2dd619e009b --no-source-dest-check
-    ```
-5. Edit private route table and create a route (from `edit routes`) to allow connections (0.0.0.0/0) to the NAT instance
-    ```shell
-    ssh ec2-user@10.0.2.200 -i rnietoe-ohio.pem
-    yum update -y # should work now, but it does not
-    ```

-we have created a small VM that will not work for thouthands of EC2 instances.
 To use a NAT gateway, create one in a public subnet and assign it an Elastic IP address.
 Then, update the route tables for your private subnets to point internet traffic to the NAT gateway.

-1. Terminate EC2 NAT instance
+1. Terminate previous EC2 NAT instance
 2. From VPC, `create NAT gateway`
 3. Select public subnet and allocate a new Elastic IP
-4. Edit private route table and create a route (from `edit routes`) to allow connections (0.0.0.0/0) to the NAT gateway
+4. Edit private route table and create a route (from `edit routes`) to allow connections (0.0.0.0/0) to the NAT gateway.
+Test it:
     ```shell
     ssh ec2-user@10.0.2.200 -i rnietoe-ohio.pem
     yum update -y # this work successfully
     yum install mysql -y
     ```

-!!!danger "Elastic IP / NAT Gateway are not free"

 ### Network ACLs

-SG are statefull while network ACLs are stateless (inbounds settings are not applied to outbound settings implicitly)
+* SG are statefull while network ACLs are stateless (inbounds settings are not applied to outbound settings implicitly)

-!!!danger "Block IP addresses using NACL instead of SG"
+* Block IP addresses using NACL instead of SG

-!!!danger "NACLs act on the subnet level, while security groups act on the instance level."
+* NACLs act on the subnet level, while SGs act on the instance level.
+* NACL rule number defined precedence

-0. Default NACL allow all traffic
+* Default NACL allow all traffic?????????????????

+Create Network ACL:

-1. `Create Network ACL` as WebNACL using our VPC.
-All inbound rules are denied by default
+1. All inbound rules are denied by default???????????????
 2. Create a Web page in the EC2 WebServer and check the valid connection:
 ```shell
 service httpd status # Unit httpd.service could not be found